aqtlol/cse15l-lab-reports/lab-report-5-week-9.md

     echo "Check that your file is named properly and that your file is not nested." exit 1
 ```
-The following lines do not run becasue the condition of the if statement returned true.
+The following lines do not run because the condition of the if statement returned true.

 ```
 fi